What Are the Differences Between an Aztec Barcode and a QR Code?

 How do QR Codes work?

-The QR Code format is composed of seven major elements, resulting in a structure a bit like a crossword puzzle made of pixels.
-These elements determine how the QR Code should be read, what version the QR Code is, how much data it holds, the quiet zone settings, and more.
+We’ll start with some QR Code basics.
+QR Codes consist of seven major elements, resulting in a structure a bit like a crossword puzzle made of pixels.
+These elements determine how a scanner should read the QR Code, what version the QR Code is, how much data it holds, the quiet zone settings, and more.

 The more data that is added to a QR Code, the denser the pixels become.
-A QR Code can hold up to 4296 characters, and it has an adjustable error tolerance of up to 30%.
-There is also no limit to how big a Code can be, but there is a minimum QR Code size.
+A QR Code can hold up to 4,296 alphanumeric characters, and it has an adjustable error tolerance of up to 30%.
+There is also no limit to how big a QR Code should be, but there is a minimum QR Code size (2 x 2 cm or 0.8 x 0.8 in).

 What is a QR Code used for?

 While they might have begun their technology journey in the supermarket industry, QR Codes are used for so much more.
-Due to their flexibility in data storage, ability to connect print to digital, and other uses, they have become popular on a global scale.
+Due to their flexibility in data storage capacity, ability to connect print to digital, and other uses, they have become popular on a global scale.

 A plethora of industries use QR Codes for everything from sales to marketing.
-Depending on the scenario, Dynamic QR Codes — a QR Code encoded with a redirect URL — may be used for sharing different kinds of digital information, including videos, images, social media profiles, and even event registration.
+Depending on the scenario, Dynamic QR Codes—a QR Code encoded with a redirect URL—may be used for sharing different kinds of digital information, including videos, images, social media profiles, and event registration.

 How to scan QR Codes

-QR Codes can be scanned with any third-party app via smartphone or tablet.
-In newer models, QR Code scanning technology has been integrated into the camera itself, which makes scanning a QR Code as simple as opening your camera and pointing the lens at the Code.
+You can scan QR Codes with any third-party app via smartphone or tablet.
+In newer models, QR Code scanning technology has been integrated into the camera itself, which makes scanning a QR Code as simple as opening your camera and pointing the lens at the code.

 If you’re unsure about how this might work with your phone, our guide on how to scan a QR Code will give you a better idea.

-An Aztec Barcode is a scannable matrix barcode and is encoded to store a specific set of data.
-It uses 2D technology, which means that it can be read horizontally and vertically.
-The square bullseye pattern moves in pixelated layers from the center outwards.
+An Aztec Code is a scannable data matrix barcode that you can encode with a specific set of alphabetic, numeric, or binary data.
+This type of barcode uses 2D technology, which means a scanner can read it horizontally and vertically.
+The interactive square bullseye finder pattern moves in pixelated layers from the center outward.

-An upgraded version of the Barcode, it was invented by Robert M Hussey and Andrew Longacre in 1995.
-Its technology was officially released to the public in 1997 when the patent was purchased by Aim, Inc. While traditional Barcodes use 1D technology and are only readable horizontally, Aztec Barcodes are similar to a QR Code in that they also use 2D technology.
+An upgraded version of the barcode, the Aztec Code was invented by Robert M. Hussey and Andrew Longacre in 1995.
+Aim, Inc. purchased the patent and officially released the technology to the public in 1997.
+While traditional 1D barcodes are only readable horizontally, Aztec Barcodes are similar to a QR Code in that they also use 2D technology.

 Why Aztec?
-When viewed from above, the mysterious, flat-topped pyramids found in Central and South America have a bullseye shape, similar to that of the synonymous Barcode.
+When viewed from above, the mysterious, flat-topped Aztec pyramids found in Central and South America have a bullseye shape, similar to that of the synonymous barcode.

 An Aztec Barcode format is centered around the central square, with a pattern of different layers.
 The pattern features square pixel layers of different sizes, such as 9 x 9 pixels, 13 x 13 pixels, 23 x 23 pixels, and so on.
 When combined, these squares are then encoded with the data the Aztec Barcode holds.